So why should you talk to me? Consider these reasons.

 In the commercial world a person does not have deep expertise when all they have is a university education and a few years of experience.
 That doesn’t cut it.
 The starting point for deep expertise is ten years of practical experience and practice.
 Once you hit the ten-year mark – and provided you have been constantly up-skilling and developing your craft – then your deep expertise starts to really shine.

 Me?
 I’ve been developing and working in my craft for a long, long, long time.
 More than twenty years in fact.
 And I have the grey hair, wrinkles and war wounds to show for it.

 With me you have access to a unique range of troubleshooting, analysis and planning, and coaching and training services to improve business, team and personal performance.

 Specific services include:

 - Bartlett High Performance.
 My flagship service.
-A hybrid consulting, planning and coaching service that gives you access to my systems, methodologies and processes on an ongoing basis.
+A hybrid consulting, planning and coaching service that helps you to develop and excel in the High Performance Super 7.

 - Strategic MBA.
 Training and education programmes which teach “important stuff they don’t teach enough at business school.”
 Focuses on visual/design thinking, visual planning and soft skills such as relationships and building team culture.

 - The Strategic War Room – Strategic consulting and planning applying design thinking and visual planning principles.